 Now, let’s talk about that dolly pattern too, shall we?
 My big girl just celebrated her 6th birthday earlier this week, and got her first American Girl doll from her grandparents.
 She’s had two other dolls (that she calls just “Girl” dolls lol) for the past year, and has really enjoyed having coordinating outfits with them.
 Sewing doll clothes can be a little finicky since they’re so small, but on the plus side, they are the absolute best scrap-buster ever.
 Amy drafted a circle skirt pattern for 18″ dolls (like American Girl, Our Generation, and Springfield Girl dolls) and I used the same approach outlined above to make a panel template from that size.
 It worked perfectly!

 I did a pretty wide hem here (ahem, not intentionally) so it ended up a little on the short side, but a rolled hem would be perfect for this skirt.
 I also decided to do a foldover waistband for the dolly version, and I like the finished look.
 I cut my waistband for this version at 3″ tall by 10.5″ wide, and used a 1/4″ seam allowance both to join the short ends of the waistband and also to attach the waistband to the skirt.
 (The waistband fit snugly, but P was able to slide it onto her doll easily.
 Since the doll isn’t going to be as active as an actual kiddo, you don’t need to make the waistband that snug and it’ll still stay up.
 I might try 11″ wide for my next one, depending on the stretch of my waistband fabric.)
 You can certainly play around with the height and width of the waistband and decide what looks best to you (and all dolls are shaped a little differently, so the finished look may vary slightly as well).
 Miss P was THRILLED to have matching looks with her new doll!
 Amy generously digitized the doll panel template and you can download it here.
+The Pattern is free when you subscribe to our newsletter or join our facebook group (pattern coupon code in New Subscriber E-mail or on first post in Facebook Group).
 The assembly of the doll skirt is exactly the same as for the girls’ version that I have outlined above.
 My daughter’s friends have been admiring her skirts, so we’ll be making a few more dolly-and-me sets for holiday gifts this year.
 They’ll be easy to customize for each recipient, too – one of my favorite types of gifts!

 Again, you can find the doll skirt panel template here, and make sure to join us over in the PAB group on FB to share what you’ve been working on!